BlueStamp-Engineering-2022/Cyrus_BSE_Project/index.md

 - 2 particle photons
 - 2 82 Ohm resistors
 - 2 generic Leds
-- 4 generic jumpper wires
+- Assorted generic jumpper wires

+* Beware in August Particle will no longer be compatible with IFTTT so you will have to find a workaround if you want to put the info on google sheets*